Skip to content

 The State of Alaska SBIR/STTR Grant Program is designed to award grant funds to for-profit, Alaska-based businesses that have been awarded a Federal Small Business Innovation Research (SBIR) or Small Business Technology Transfer (STTR) Phase I or Phase II grant.
 Federal SBIR and STTR grants (https://www.sbir.gov/about) are competitive federal grant programs that provide funding opportunities to startups and small businesses to foster innovation, meet federal research and development (R&D) needs, and increase commercialization of research.

-The Alaska SBIR/STTR Grant Program was created to provide Alaskan small businesses operating under a currently active federal award with additional state resources to further the advancement and commercialization of their innovative technologies developed with federal funding.
+The Alaska SBIR/STTR Grant Program was created to provide Alaskan small businesses operating under an active federal award with additional state resources to further the advancement and commercialization of their innovative technologies developed with federal funding.
 These grant funds are to be used for new and additional work tasks that are complementary to existing Federal SBIR/STTR Phase I or Phase II Awards.

-This program is utilizing state funds appropriated by the Alaska State Legislature to the Department of Commerce, Community, and Economic Development in FY2023.
+This program is utilizing state funds appropriated by the Alaska State Legislature to the Department of Commerce, Community, and Economic Development in FY2024.
 Anticipated start date for awards is as soon as possible after an award determination is made.

 Program Objectives